hazelcast/hazelcast/hazelcast-documentation/src/SpringIntegration.md

 Since Hazelcast `Map`s/`Collection`s are designed to hold very large data which a single machine cannot carry, iterating through whole values can cause out of memory errors.

-To avoid this issue, either target property/attribute can be declared as un-typed `Map`/`Collection` as shown below:
+To avoid this issue, either target property/attribute can be declared as un-typed `Map`/`Collection` as shown below.

 ```java
 public class SomeBean {